Webinar

 What are the keys to a sustained bull market?
 Three primary considerations deserve attention:

 • Inflation trends and future Fed policy moves.
-With headline inflation stubbornly hovering above 3%,3 “There’s some longevity to the inflation story,” says Eric Freedman, chief investment officer for U.S. Bank Wealth Management.
+With headline inflation stubbornly hovering above 3%,2 “There’s some longevity to the inflation story,” says Freedman.
 “It’s not going away as fast as people might like.”
-In addition, a key measure monitored by the Fed, the core personal consumption expenditures (PCE), stands at 2.8%, little changed since December 2023.4 Freedman says, “The current fed funds target rate over 5% is not sustainable, but until the Fed sees more clear evidence of inflation slowing, it’s in a tough spot.”
-As a result, Freedman believes the first fed funds rate cut may continue to be delayed.
+In addition, a key measure monitored by the Fed, the core personal consumption expenditures (PCE), stands at 2.8%, little changed since December 2023.5 Freedman says, “The current fed funds target rate over 5% is not sustainable, but until the Fed sees more clear evidence of inflation slowing, it’s in a tough spot.”

-• Consumer spending.
-“Consumers’ willingness to maintain reasonable spending growth has been the linchpin for the economy,” says Haworth.
+• Consumer and business spending.
+“Consumers’ willingness to maintain reasonable spending growth has been an economic linchpin,” says Haworth.
 This is likely due in part to the strength of the labor market and more significant wage growth.
-While the latest estimate of first quarter 2024 economic growth showed an expansion rate slowdown, just 1.3% annualized during the period,4 consumer spending remains the main growth driver.
-Haworth notes, “How strong and resilient consumers prove to be remains an open question,” and a critical one for the economy and markets.
+While the latest estimate of first quarter 2024 economic growth showed an expansion rate slowdown, just 1.3% annualized during the period,5 consumer spending remains the main growth driver.
+Freedman is optimistic.
+“Earnings forecasts seem achievable given expectations for ongoing strength in consumer and business capital expenditure spending.”

 • Corporate earnings and stock valuations.
 First quarter earnings reports mostly met or exceeded expectations, and Haworth says the outlook for the rest of 2024 is trending favorably.
 “At this point, the earnings story remains a positive one.”
 This may be critical for the direction of stocks, says Haworth, as stock valuations can be considered elevated at current levels.
 “Valuations levels today imply a positive attitude about the future,” says Haworth.